LiulietLee/LLDialog/README.md

 dialog.message = "Let Google help apps determine location.
 This means sending anonymous location data to Google, even when no apps are running."

 // Set the buttons.
 // Title for positive button is required.
-If set it to be “”, it will automatically change to “OK” dialog.setPositiveButton(title: "AGREE", target: self, action: #selector(<#tappedPositiveButton#>)) dialog.setNegativeButton(title: "DISAGREE", target: self,  action: #selector(<#tappedNegativeButton#>))
+If set it to be a "blank" string, it will automatically change to “OK” dialog.setPositiveButton(title: "AGREE", target: self, action: #selector(<#tappedPositiveButton#>)) dialog.setNegativeButton(title: "DISAGREE", target: self,  action: #selector(<#tappedNegativeButton#>))